Jackson Blues Festival

 The Jackson County Airport - Reynolds Field in Jackson, Michigan is dedicated to serving the aeronautical needs of the greater Jackson area.
 The 700-acre airport, equipped with an ILS system,... » More Information

 The Jackson County Airport - Reynolds Field in Jackson, Michigan is dedicated to serving the aeronautical needs of the greater Jackson area.
-The 700-acre airport, equipped with an ILS system, is located just south of I-94 ( Airport Road exit #137) and is home to over 100 general aviation aircraft ranging from single engine planes to business/corporate jet aircraft.
-The Airport is home to many businesses including the Jackson Community College Flight School.
+The 700-acre airport, equipped with an ILS system, is located just south of I-94 (Airport Road exit #137) and is home to over 100 general aviation aircraft ranging from single engine planes to business/corporate jet aircraft.
+The Airport is home to many businesses including the Jackson College Flight School, a full-service restaurant, a car rental company and the annual Jackson Bluesfest in June.

 » Less Information